Open Theses

 Our chair offers various topics available in this area:

 - Quantum Computing: Your tasks will be to explore architectures that harness the power of traditional computer architecture to control quantum operations and flows.
-Now we focus on superconducting qubits & neutral atoms control. (xiaorang.guo@tum.de)
+Now we focus on superconducting qubits & neutral atoms control. (xiaorang.guo(at)tum.de)

 - Direct network operations: Here, FPGAs are wired closer to the networking hardware itself, hence allows to overcome the network stack which a regular CPU-style communication would be exposed to.
-Your task would be to investigate FPGAs which can interact with the network closer than CPU-based approaches. ( martin.schreiber@tum.de )
+Your task would be to investigate FPGAs which can interact with the network closer than CPU-based approaches. ( martin.schreiber(at)tum.de )

 - Varying accuracy of computations: The granularity of current floating-point computations is 16, 32, or 64 bit.
-Your work would be on tailoring the accuracy of computations towards what's really required. ( martin.schreiber@tum.de )
+Your work would be on tailoring the accuracy of computations towards what's really required. ( martin.schreiber(at)tum.de )

 Background